 As a runner, one of the most important biometrics you should consider is your heart rate while running.
-Your heart rate while running gives tremendous insight into how hard you’re working, or the intensity of your run.
+Your average heart rate while running gives tremendous insight into how hard you’re working or the intensity of your run.

-Your exercise heart rate increases with effort or intensity, in a fairly linear and predictable pattern, meaning that as you run faster or harder (uphill, for example), your heart rate increases at a similar and steady progression in accordance with the increase in intensity.
+Your exercise heart rate increases with effort or intensity in a fairly linear and predictable pattern, meaning that as you run faster or harder (uphill, for example), your heart rate increases at a similar and steady progression in accordance with the increase in exercise intensity.

-Moreover, because your heart rate while running correlates with your aerobic effort (the percentage of your VO2 max), heart rate data from a heart rate monitor can be used as a practical, feasible, and tangible measurement of the intensity level of your run without the need for using expensive laboratory equipment or collecting and analyzing expired respiratory gasses.
+Moreover, because your heart rate while running correlates with your aerobic effort, heart rate data from a heart rate monitor can be used as a practical, feasible, and tangible measurement of the intensity level of your run.

-But what should your heart rate while running be?
+But what should your heart rate be while running?
 What is the average heart rate while running based on your age?
 Is there an ideal running heart rate?
 Can your heart rate while running be too high?

 In this guide, we’re going to look at: